AndrewLJackson/SIBER/cran-comments.md

 ## Resubmission

 * This is a resubmission.
 I have made the changes to the NOTES generated last time detailed below.
 Thanks.
-* The additional quoteations from the URL in the vingette have been removed.
+* The additional quotations from the URL in the vingette have been removed.
 * I have dealt with *no visible global function* NOTES by directly calling the function with package::function notation throughout the code, rather than using importFrom in NAMESPACE.